IMessage

-iMessage is an instant messaging service developed by Apple and launched in 2011. iMessage functions exclusively on Apple platforms – including iOS, iPadOS, macOS, watchOS, and visionOS – as part of Apple's approach to inter-device integration, which has been described by media outlets as a means of achieving vendor lock-in. iMessage uses the Messages app client.
+iMessage is an instant messaging service developed by Apple and launched on October 12, 2011. iMessage functions exclusively on Apple platforms, including iOS, iPadOS, macOS, watchOS, and visionOS. iMessage uses the Messages app client.

-Core features of iMessage, available on all supported platforms, include sending text messages, images, videos, and documents; getting delivery and read statuses (read receipts); and end-to-end encryption so only the sender and recipient can read the messages, and no one else; even Apple itself cannot read them.
+Core features of iMessage include sending text messages, images, videos, and arbitrary files to individual recipients and group chats; getting delivery and read statuses (read receipts); and end-to-end encryption so only the sender and recipient can read the messages.
 The service also allows sending location data and stickers.
-On iOS and iPadOS, third-party developers can extend iMessage capabilities with custom extensions, an example being quick sharing of recently played songs.
+On iOS and iPadOS, third-party developers can extend iMessage capabilities with custom extensions.

-iMessage was introduced with iOS 5 in 2011, and was added to Macs with OS X Mountain Lion in 2012.
-In 2020, Apple introduced a redesigned version of the Messages app with macOS Big Sur which added some of the features previously unavailable on the Mac, including location sharing and message effects.
+iMessage was introduced with iOS 5 in 2011, and added to Macs with OS X Mountain Lion in 2012.
+In 2020, Apple introduced a redesigned Mac version of the Messages app with macOS Big Sur, adding some of the features previously unavailable on the Mac, such as location sharing and message effects.

 History

 iMessage was announced by Scott Forstall at the WWDC 2011 keynote on June 6, 2011.
 A version of the Messages app for iOS with support for iMessage was included in the iOS 5 update on October 12, 2011.
-On February 16, 2012, Apple announced that a new Messages app replacing iChat would be part of OS X Mountain Lion.
+On February 16, 2012, Apple announced that a new Messages app would be part of OS X Mountain Lion, replacing iChat, and released a beta version of the Messages app the same day.
 Mountain Lion was released on July 25, 2012.

-On October 23, 2012, Apple CEO Tim Cook announced that Apple device users have sent 300 billion messages using iMessage and that Apple delivers an average of 28,000 messages per second.
+On October 23, 2012, Apple CEO Tim Cook announced that Apple device users had sent 300 billion messages using iMessage and that Apple delivered an average of 28,000 messages per second.
 In February 2016, Eddy Cue announced that the number of iMessages sent per second had grown to 200,000.

 In May 2014, a lawsuit was filed against Apple over an issue where, if a user switched from an Apple device to a non-Apple device, messages being delivered to them through iMessage would not reach their destination.
 In November 2014 Apple addressed this problem by providing instructions and an online tool to deregister iMessage.
 A federal court dismissed the suit in Apple's favor.

-On March 21, 2016, a group of researchers from Johns Hopkins University published a report in which they demonstrated that an attacker in possession of iMessage ciphertexts could potentially decrypt photos and videos that had been sent via the service.
-The researchers published their findings after the vulnerability had been patched by Apple.
+On March 21, 2016, a group of Johns Hopkins University researchers published a report in which they demonstrated that an attacker in possession of iMessage ciphertexts could decrypt photos and videos that had been sent via the service.
+The researchers published their findings after Apple had patched the vulnerability.